In this document, we highlight our efforts on different domains to ensure data security and the protection of the privacy of the individuals we track.

-In the near future, the most sensitive data (coordinates) will be additionally encrypted using AES.
+The most sensitive data (coordinates) are additionally encrypted using AES.
 An additional key will be required to decrypt the coordinates and trace them back to actual locations for users.

 For authentication we use HMAC for our API via end-to-end tls encryption.
 For user authentication on our admin section (which does not contain subject's PII information, only aggregated data) we have an extended user management system that flags users as inactive after 3 months of inactivity, users are always set with an expiry date on creation and can have one of several roles limiting their abilities, passwords are encrypted and are never emailed, passwords are checked for their strength etc.

-OAuth and IP limitations are planned for our API as is app limitations for our SDK.
-To improve user management of our admin, SAML2.0 will be provided for enterprise customers.
-TFA (two-factor authentication) will be integrated in the admin.
+OAuth and IP limitations are integrated for our API as is app limitations for our SDK.
+To improve user management of our admin, SSO SAML2.0 is provided for enterprise customers.
+TFA (two-factor authentication) will be integrated in the admin section in the future.

 Our platform is protected by Cloudflare including Advanced DDoS Protection using Cloudflare's fast, globally distributed and intelligent protection services.
 All traffic is encrypted using SSL/TLS to prevent data theft and other tampering.
 The Web Application Firewall by Cloudflare provides enhanced security through a built-in ruleset to stop a wide range of application attacks, e.g. it prevents against SQL injection, bad web robots, automated (LFI) attacks and command web trojans.

 Twice a day, Security Health Analytics (a Google Cloud Platform service) monitors different GCP resources (e.g. servers, bigquery, users, discs, API key usage, TFA usage, encryption, SSL policies, potential open/public access…) to detect and report vulnerabilities in order to suggest improvements.